 This is the complexity of our idea of a nation.
 For Ogie, nationhood is a “Grand Manila Project” and the Philippine government’s non-recognition of the Bangsa Moro is a manifestation of this.
 He dismisses this concept of a nation as a mere hegemonic battle.
 I got his point.
 Clearly because he has been to the place and saw the daily struggles of the Muslims to live like second-class citizens in their homeland inhabited by the more politically powerful “Filipinos”.
 “Only when we give Mindanao back to the Moros will we be able to put an end to this war.”

 Yes it makes sense, I said.
 But it’s impossible in this lifetime.
 I thought that the solution is more complex than that.
 Mindanao is a part of the modern puzzle.
-It cannot anymore live on it glorious past.
-The island is a dynamic multicultural place that can only exist if it incorporates diversity on all the facet of its development.
+It cannot anymore live in it glorious past.
+The island is a dynamic multicultural place that can only exist if it incorporates diversity in all the facets of its development.

 I envy him because he was able to make his opinion regarding the place, write about the people of Mindanao with sensitivity and sympathy.
 He is a reminder of what I am missing.